nexusformat/cnxvalidate/README.md

 # nxvalidate
 This is the first version of nxvalidate written in C. Its dependencies are libxml2 and the HDF5 libraries, version 1.8.9 or better.
-Its purpose is to validate a NeXus file against a NeXus application definition.
+Its purpose is to validate HDF5 files against NeXus application definitions.
 If you do not know what all this is, see the [NeXus web site](http://www.nexusformat.org).

 This repository holds two things: